 At Rishabh, we’re constantly imagining a new future for retail businesses.
 We use our vast experience and subject-matter knowledge to help retailers across the world get more out of their businesses.

 Most businesses think that just Big Data can help them transform.
 However, that is not true.
 Understanding the customer (means understanding the data) is critical to know how the business can tap on growth opportunities.
-As a company experienced in working with retailers of all sizes, we can help you begin your data-driven transformation journey.
+As a retail software development company, we can help you begin your data-driven transformation journey.
 We can help you leverage the power of data for your customer, product, inventory, sales, and pricing from various situations.
 It would enable informed decision-making by analysis of behavior and patterns of customers towards products and services.